How to find your WooCommerce customer lifetime value

 Average Lifetime Value = Sum of all customer lifetime values / Total number of customers

-Using the custom export feature, you can easily calculate with spreadsheet software, such as Excel or Google Spreadsheets.
+Using the custom export feature, you can easily calculate with spreadsheet software like Excel or Google Spreadsheets.
 To illustrate this, let’s first create a custom export that includes only the necessary fields.
 For this example, we’ll only use the lifetime value field data, so we’ll hide the rest of the fields and click on the export button.
 Once the CSV file is exported and downloaded on our computer, we can open the file with our favorite spreadsheet software.
 For this case, I’m going to use Google Spreadsheets.
 To create a simple formula that will calculate the average LTV, select an empty cell and enter:

 =SUM(B:B)/COUNTUNIQUE(A:A)